Republicans love the COVID-19 stimulus, but not the airline payouts

 In a joint Morning Consult-Politico poll, 86% of conservatives and 87% of Republicans approved of the package, which is on par with an 88% approval rating from Democrats.
 This near-universal support for the stimulus follows weeks of partisan squabbling in Washington as the bill worked its way through Congress.

 Republicans’ response to the stimulus is uncharacteristic, given that small spending and small government are among the party’s central tenets.
 In the wake of 2008’s Great Recession, efforts to restore the economy from both President Bush, whose $700 billion Troubled Asset Relief Program bailed out Wall Street, and President Obama, whose $787 billion American Recovery and Reinvestment Act bailed out Main Street, met with strong resistance from conservatives.
-But in the wake of the coronavirus pandemic that has crippled much of the economy, it seems the party is largely giving its elected officials a pass.
+But in the wake of the COVID-19 pandemic that has crippled much of the economy, it seems the party is giving its elected officials a pass, notes Morning Consult.

 So what’s different this time?
-Grover Norquist, president of conservative advocacy group Americans for Tax Reform and a vocal critic of the TARP bailout and ARRA stimulus, told Morning Consult that unlike a decade ago, when excessive risk-taking from big banks sank the economy, our current crisis was caused by factors less within our control, as the need for Americans to stay home and stop the spread of COVID-19 has halted a previously booming market.
+Grover Norquist, president of conservative advocacy group Americans for Tax Reform and a critic of the TARP bailout and ARRA stimulus, told the firm that unlike a decade ago, when excessive risk-taking from big banks sank the economy, our current crisis was caused by factors less within our control, as the need for Americans to stay home to stop the spread of COVID-19 has disrupted a previously booming market.

 “There isn’t a bad guy—it’s a virus,” he said.